borisbrodski/langium-tools/README.md

 ## Getting Started

 - Add package to your project
-- Atart using one or more features it provides
+- Start using one or more features it provides
 - Check out example project to see `langium-tools` in action

 ### Installation